USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/configuration/persistance/index.md

 ## Overview

-This tutorial offers a comprehensive, hands-on guide to persisting your customized shell environments.
+This tutorial offers a comprehensive, hands-on guide to persisting your customized shell environments across sessions.
 The focus is on real-world applications that make daily tasks on SCINet HPC clusters more efficient and user-friendly.
 From persisting aliases to configuring environment variables for installed software, this tutorial provides practical techniques for optimizing and automating your HPC settings.

+By using customized configuration files, users can:
+  * Set environment variables (e.g., `PATH`, `EDITOR`)
+  * Create aliases for quicker command execution
+  * Define shell functions to automate repetitive tasks
+  * Load modules and software automatically
+  * Configure shell behavior for an optimized workflow

 {% include overviews folder=1 %}